 This post may contain affiliate links.
 Please read our disclosure policy.

-Swedish meatballs made from both pork and beef, cooked to perfection, and smothered in a creamy gravy.
-Served on top of mashed potatoes or with cooked vegetables, it’s the perfect dish for holiday entertaining.
+Easy Swedish meatballs made from both pork and beef are smothered in a creamy gravy.
+It’s the perfect dish for holiday entertaining!

-My husband’s side of the family is Swedish, so there are a few favorite recipes that have been passed down from his side—specifically Swedish Pancakes and these meatballs!
-We actually make both frequently during the holidays when family is gathered.
+My husband’s side of the family is Swedish, so there are a few favorite recipes that have been passed down from his side—specifically Swedish Pancakes and this Swedish meatball recipe!

 Any way you eat them, they will taste amazing.
 This recipe is a home run!